chinapedia/wikipedia.abstract.en/Page/Pegasus.md

 Perseus

-Pegasus_iran.jpgn era bronze plate depicting Pegasus (_Pegaz_ in Persian), excavated in Masjed Soleyman, Khūzestān, Iran.]]
+n era bronze plate depicting Pegasus (_Pegaz_ in Persian), excavated in Masjed Soleyman, Khūzestān, Iran.]]
 Michaud's _Biographie universelle_ relates that when Pegasus was born, he flew to where thunder and lightning are released.
 Then, according to certain versions of the myth, Athena tamed him and gave him to Perseus, who flew to Ethiopia to help Andromeda.[11]

 In fact, Pegasus is a late addition to the story of Perseus, who flew on his own with the sandals lent to him by Hermes.